Justin-Guimond/showtime/README.md

 ## Summary

-#### As Realtors, we know days can be busy and chaotic.
+#### Realtors know days can be busy and chaotic.
 Clients will often request to tour properties without providing a full address and a time they'd like to see it.
 This has proven to be inefficient and a roadblock to the best possible homebuying experience.
 Have no fear - ShowTime provides a structured form that asks clients for all of the necessary information and organizes showings.
 It's ShowTime, baby!

 #### Technologies Used: Python, Django, postgreSQL, HTML, CSS